Regardless of whether you are happy with your job or not, a side income will dramatically alter your trajectory.

 There is nothing a burning desire won’t consume to make a bigger fire (I wish I knew who to give credit for this).

 If you’ve been on the Internet, you’ve seen tips on productivity.
-The funny thing is that if you focus too much on finding the perfect productivity tactic, you’re effectively engaging in procrastination.
+The funny thing is that if you focus too much on finding the perfect productivity tactic, you’re effectively procrastinating.

-Don’t think too much about planning and batching too many tasks together to make the most of your time.
-Are you really surprised you didn’t finish your weekend list you made Friday afternoon?
+Don’t think too much about planning and batching too many tasks together to maximize your time.
+Are you really surprised you didn’t finish the weekend list you made Friday afternoon?
 Do the work in smaller increments and give yourself breaks.

-- People like to argue minor points because they feel it absolves them from actually doing anything.
+- People like to argue minor points because it absolves them of the responsibility for doing anything.

 - We love to debate minutiae.
 Let the fools debate the details.